 Septic Services in Round Rock, TX

 Round Rock sits right on the dividing line between limestone hill country to the west and heavy Blackland Prairie clay to the east.
 That geology shapes everything about how septic systems perform here.
-With roughly 20% of U.S. households relying on septic systems (EPA), Williamson County's explosive growth has pushed thousands of new homes onto septic in the ETJ and surrounding communities like Hutto, Liberty Hill, and eastern Georgetown.
+Williamson County's explosive growth has pushed thousands of new homes onto septic in the ETJ and surrounding communities like Hutto, Liberty Hill, and eastern Georgetown.

 Whether you're in an established neighborhood near Old Settlers Park or a newer subdivision out toward Hutto, Round Rock-area septic systems need the same core services.
 Here's what to expect.